A

 2. (Manager’s view) Selling off non-essential or under-utilized Assets of a business in order to improve short-term metrics such as Return On Assets (ROA).

 Asset Turnover shows the speed with which an amount of cash, equivalent to the money tied up in the business, comes back in through the door in fresh sales.
 It isn’t concerned with profit, only with cash flow.
-If sales are rapid, little cash is tied up to keep the business going; which may make it easier to expand.
+If sales are rapid, little cash is tied up to keep the business going; and if little cash is tied up in the business, it is easier to expand and make improvements.

 Assets